danilo8br/reconhecimento-de-voz/README.md

 ## How it works?

 The user will say something in the microphone, and Python will understand and write what the user is saying.

+## Prerequisites

+## Why?

+Just to practice my Python skills more and and see how the library works.